The Future of the Workplace is Remote

 But to me, that was the beauty of working in the internet and tech startup space: having the ability to run a company out of my home in between school and homework.

-But one thing hasn’t changed, and that’s the fact that we are a remote-based team.
+But one thing hasn’t changed, and that’s the fact that we are a remote-first team.

 Remote Work is on the Rise

 Even on paper, the future of remote work looks good.

 A Gallup poll from 2017 found that 37% of American workers have worked virtually.
 This is a four-fold increase since 1995.

 The World Economic Forum even called flexible work, including virtual teams, “one of the biggest drivers of workplace transformation.”